interacsion/eka/README.md

 ### Two-Tier Extension System: Atoms and Plugins

-Ekala employs a sophisticated extension system:
+Eka employs a sophisticated extension system:

 - **Atoms**: High-level, declarative units managed through the CLI, providing domain-specific features with a consistent interface.
 - **Plugins**: A language-agnostic plugin interface (using the extism framework) that underpins atoms, allowing for flexible implementation and manifest schema extension.